AttilaEdeMolnar/C-HelloWorld/README.md

-# Simple Hello World program written in C.
+# Hello World in C.
+It's a simple program that writes Hello World.
+I wrote it in C.

 ### In action: